Exo-TiC/ExoTiC-MIRI/docs/source/views/quick_start.rst

 are ready to reduce some data.
 Below is a minimal demo of how the ExoTiC-MIRI step may be interleaved with the default JWST pipeline steps.

 First, set your CRDS config and then import the JWST pipeline.
+Note that the CRDS config must be set before importing the JWST pipeline.

 .. code-block:: python